 Take a Sound of Music Tour

 A few of the spots I’ve listed in this post are set locations from the famous musical, The Sound of Music.
 And while many people visit Salzburg for the history and music, many also visit because of the movie.
-There are plenty of tour operators to choose from, and tours are usually half a day and cost around 50 Euros.
+There are plenty of tour operators to choose from.
+Tours are usually half a day and cost around 50 Euros.
 Stops usually include: Mirabell Gardens, Leopoldskron Palace, Hellbrunn Palace – Gazebo, Nonnberg Abbey, Salzburg Lake District and Mondsee – Wedding Chapel.

 Have you been to Salzburg?
 Let me know in the comments below what some of your favorite things to see and do in the city are!